 The Institutional Animal Care and Use Committee (IACUC) provides oversight for animal safety at Indiana University East.
-Faculty and students who wish to engage in any research involving animals must have approval from this committee before beginning the project.
+Faculty and students who wish to engage in any research or hold any events involving animals must have approval from this committee before beginning the project.
 Additionally, anyone who plans to bring an animal to campus for class observational purposes must also have committee approval.
-For further information, or to submit a proposal, please contact Mary Blakefield, Associate Vice Chancellor for Academic Affairs.
+For further information, or to submit a proposal, please contact Mary Blakefield, Associate Vice Chancellor for Academic Support.

 This committee will convene when needed.

 Institutional Review Board

 The Institutinal Review Board (IRB) reviews all research proposals involving human subjects to assure that appropriate steps are taken to protect the rights and welfare of humans participating in research.
-The IRB consists of at least five members with varying backgrounds, including at least one member whose primary concerns are in scientific areas, at least one whose primary concerns are in non-scientific areas, and at least one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person affiliated with the institution.
+The IRB consists of at least five members with varying backgrounds, including one member whose primary concerns are in scientific areas, one whose primary concerns are in non-scientific areas, and one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person affiliated with the institution.
 The IRBs are facilitated by the IU Human Subjects Office.

 International Studies Committee

 Teaching Awards Committee

-Assists candidates for all-university award competitions; conducts the process for the selection of campus teaching awards.
+The Teaching Awards Committee assists candidates for all-university award competitions and conducts the process for the selection of campus teaching awards.
 Composition: as appointed.